What Does the Bible Say About Dragons?

 10. Revelation 20:2 – “He seized the dragon, that ancient serpent, who is the devil, or Satan, and bound him for a thousand years.”
 Again, the dragon is identified with Satan, emphasizing the ultimate defeat and subjugation of evil by God’s power.

-See also What Does the Bible Say About Eternity?
+See also What Does the Bible Say About Anger in Marriage?

 These verses illustrate how dragons in the Bible are used symbolically to represent chaos, evil, and spiritual opposition.
 They are not literal creatures but metaphors that convey deeper spiritual truths about God’s power over all forms of evil and chaos.
 The imagery of dragons in the Bible serves to underscore the ongoing spiritual battle and the ultimate victory of good over evil.